harelba/q/examples/EXAMPLES.markdown

    * The timestamp is assumed to be a unix epoch timestamp, but in ms, and DATETIME accepts seconds, so we need to divide by 1000
    * The full-minute rounding is done by dividing by 60000 (ms), rounding and then multiplying by the same amount.
 Rounding to an hour, for example, would be the same except for having 3600000 instead of 60000.
    * We use DATETIME's capability in order to output the time in localtime format.
 In that case, it's converted to New York time (hence the -5 hours)
-   * The filename is actually all files matching "datafile*.gz" - Multiple files can be read, and since they have a .gz extension, they are decompressed on the fly.
+   * The filename is actually all files matching `datafile*.gz` - Multiple files can be read, and since they have a .gz extension, they are decompressed on the fly.
    * **NOTE:** For non-SQL people, the date manipulation may seem odd at first, but this is standard SQL processing for timestamps and it's easy to get used to.

 ## JOIN example